Dana-Farber-AIOS/GPT4DFCI/README.md

 **Welcome to the code repository for GPT4DFCI, a private and secure generative AI tool, based on GPT-4 and deployed at Dana-Farber Cancer Institute.**

-*The development of this tool is led by the Dana-Farber Informatics & Analytics Department; tool requirements, usage policy, and training material are overseen by the broader Dana-Farber Generative AI Governance Committee.*
+*ℹ️ The development of this tool is led by the Dana-Farber Informatics & Analytics Department; tool requirements, usage policy, and training material are overseen by the broader Dana-Farber Generative AI Governance Committee.*

 This repository is organized in the following sections: